cortexproject/cortex/docs/configuration/arguments.md

   `Bigchunk` uses the Prometheus V2 code, and expands in memory to arbitrary length.
   `Varbit`, `Delta` and `DoubleDelta` use Prometheus V1 code, and are fixed at 1K per chunk.
   Defaults to `Bigchunk` starting version 0.7.0.

-- `-store.bigchunk-size-cap-bytes`

-   When using bigchunks, start a new bigchunk and flush the old one if the old one reaches this size.
-Use this setting to limit memory growth of ingesters with a lot of timeseries that last for days.

 - `-ingester-client.expected-timeseries`